Alexandra Armstrong, CFP®, CRPC®

 Alexandra Armstrong (Alex) is the chairman and founder of Armstrong, Fleming & Moore, Inc. In her role as a principal of the firm, she provides comprehensive financial planning services to single women and couples, primarily retirees or those close to retirement.
-Alex is a CERTIFIED FINANCIAL PLANNER™ certificant, a Chartered Retirement Planning Counselor℠ and is a Registered Representative with Commonwealth Financial Network®.
+Alexandra is a CERTIFIED FINANCIAL PLANNER™ certificant, a Chartered Retirement Planning Counselor℠ and is a Registered Representative with Commonwealth Financial Network®.

-Alex has worked in the investment field for more than 40 years.
+Alexandra has worked in the investment field for more than 40 years.
 In 1977, she was the first person to earn the CERTIFIED FINANCIAL PLANNER™ certification in Washington, DC.
 Previously a senior vice president of a New York Stock Exchange firm, she founded her own financial planning firm and broker/dealer in 1983.

-Throughout her career Alex has received several awards for her achievements.
+Throughout her career, Alexandra has received several awards for her achievements.
 Among them, in 2004, she was the first woman to receive the P Kemp Fain, Jr., Award*, which is one of the highest recognitions bestowed on financial professionals annually by the Financial Planning Association.
 In 2006, she was inducted into the Washington DC Business Hall of Fame.
-In 2013, Alex received the Special Services Award from Commonwealth Financial Network for her volunteer activities.
-In 2014, she received the Invest in Others Charitable Foundation Lifetime Achievement award for her national work with the Foundation for Financial Planning.
-In 2016, Alex was awarded the Women to Watch Lifetime Achievement Award** by Investment News in New York City.
-As part of this award a scholarship was created in her name.
+In 2013, Alexandra received the Special Services Award from Commonwealth Financial Network for her volunteer activities.
+In 2014, she received the Invest in Others Charitable Foundation Lifetime Achievement Award for her national work with the Foundation for Financial Planning.
+In 2016, Alexandra was awarded the Women to Watch Lifetime Achievement Award** by InvestmentNews in New York City.
+As part of this award, a scholarship was created in her name.

-Alex served for seven years on the national board of the International Association for Financial Planning (the precursor to the Financial Planning Association), retiring as chairman in 1987 after becoming the first woman to hold that position.
+Alexandra served for seven years on the national board of the International Association for Financial Planning (the precursor to the Financial Planning Association), retiring as chairman in 1987 after becoming the first woman to hold that position.
 She also served as chairman of the Foundation for Financial Planning (2000) and continues to serve on that board.

-*The P. Kemp Fain Jr. Award recognizes an individual who has made outstanding contributions to the financial planning profession.
+*The P. Kemp Fain, Jr., Award recognizes an individual who has made outstanding contributions to the financial planning profession.
 Nominees for the award are professionals who have made outstanding contributions to the financial planning profession in the areas of service to society, academia, government, and professional activities.

 **The 2015 Women to Watch Lifetime Achievement Award celebrates pioneers in the world of financial planning.
 It recognizes women who have had long careers as advisors, a track record of leadership in the profession and/or charitable organizations, and a demonstrated commitment to services as a role model or mentor to other women.
 It also acknowledges women who have earned the admiration and respect of their peers.